 Dorking Museum

-Dorking Museum is a small local history Museum, run entirely by Volunteers.
-The Museum tells the story of Dorking and the surrounding area from Cretaceous times right through to the present day when the 2012 Olympic Road Race came through our town.
+Dorking Museum is a small local history Museum which tells the story of Dorking and the surrounding area from Cretaceous times to the present day.
+Displays and interactive elements enable the visitor to explore the development of the town and villages and the people who have lived and worked here.

 The Archives